ChameleonCloud/docs/source/technical/complex.rst

       The Launch Stack step

 #.
-In the *Launch Stack* step, provide a *Stack Name* and re-enter your *Password*.
-There will be additional configuration options specified by the *Template* file on this step.
-Most Template files available in the Appliance Catalog will require a ``key_name`` and a ``reservation_id``.
-These allow you to specify an SSH key pair to be applied to nodes within the Complex Appliance, as well as a Lease to use for the nodes.
+Choose a name for your stack.
+Ignore the “Creation Timeout” and “Rollback On Failure” settings.
+You also need to enter your Chameleon password.
+Then, you need to select a value for the parameters of the template.
+Finally, click the *Launch* button.
 #.
-When you are finished, click the *Launch* button.
-You will be returned to the Stacks page, and your new Complex Appliance status will show *Create in Progress*.
+Your stack should be in status "Create In Progress" for several minutes while it first launches the server instance, followed by the client instances.
+It will then move to the status "Create Complete".

 .. figure:: complex/createinprogress.png
    :alt: A Complex Appliance with the Create in Progress status

    A Complex Appliance with the Create in Progress status

 Monitoring a Complex Appliance
 ______________________________

-As the Complex Appliance launches, you may monitor its status by clicking on it in the *Stacks* page.
-There are several tabs that allow you to view your Complex Appliance.

-- The *Topology* tab displays a graph representation of each of the resources in your Stack.
-Some nodes may appear to be blinking, indicating that they are currently being provisioned and launched by Chameleon.
+To monitor and get more details about your *Complex Appliance*, click on it in the *Stacks* page.

+- The *Topology* tab displays a topology graph of the stack.
+The rack of machine represents the client instance group.
+The server’s floating IP (the public IP assigned to a resource) is represented by an IP in a circle; while an IP in a circle is also used to represent the association of the IP with the server instance (not the greatest idea to use the same symbol for both the IP and the association -- we agree but can’t do much about it at the moment).
+Blow off some steam by dragging the visualization across the screen, it can be rather fun!

+  .. note:: Blinking nodes indicates that they are still provisioning.

   .. figure:: complex/topology.png
      :alt: The Topology tab

      The Topology tab

-- The *Overview* tab displays various parameters, including the *ID* of the Stack and *Outputs* such as IP addresses assigned to each node.
-Many Complex Appliances automatically allocate and assign an externally accessible Floating IP address to one node, while leaving the others accessible through private IP addresses.
-You may *SSH* with agent forwarding (``ssh -A cc@your_ip``) to the externally accessible node to access any nodes in the private network.
+- The *Overview* tab displays various parameters, including the *ID* of the stack and *Outputs* such as IP addresses assigned to each node.
+If you have a floating IP associated to the server, you can now ``ssh`` to the server using the floating IP just as you do with regular instances.
+The client may not have a floating IP attached to it, but you can connect to it via the server node with the client’s private IP.

+  .. tip:: To talk to the client without an associated floating IP, connect to the server with ``ssh -A`` to enable the SSH agent forwarding after loading your key to your SSH agent with ``ssh-add <path-to-your-key>``.

   .. figure:: complex/overview.png
      :alt: The Overview tab

      The Overview tab

-- The *Resource* tab displays *Heat Resources* used to build the Complex Appliance.
-This is useful for debugging the deployment and configuration of a Complex Appliance.
+- Under the *Resources* tab you will see the resources of the stack (the server, clients, server’s public/floating IP, and its the association) and information about them.

   .. figure:: complex/resources.png
      :alt: The Resources tab

      The Resources tab

-- The *Events* tab displays any state changes of *Heat Resources* in the Complex Appliance.
-If a deployment of a Complex Appliance fails, you can see the event here.
+- In the *Events* tab you will see information about the history of the deployment so far.

   .. figure:: complex/events.png
      :alt: The Events tab

      The Events tab

-- The *Template* tab displays the Template used to launch the Complex Appliance.
+- In *Template* tab, you will see the template that was used to deploy this stack.

   .. figure:: complex/template.png
      :alt: The Template tab